dreadl0ck/zeus/README.md

      ZEUS 1.0 will feature encrypted storage inside the project data, that can be accessed and modified using the interactive shell.

-- Markdown / HTML Report Generation

-     A generated Markdown build report that can be converted to HTML, which allows adding nice fonts and syntax highlighting for dumped output.
-     I think this is especially interesting for archiving unit test results.

 - Support for more Scripting Languages